contentful/contentful-management.objc/README.md

 The Contentful Management API is fully unit tested.
 They are using the API token from the environment variable `CONTENTFUL_MANAGEMENT_API_ACCESS_TOKEN` so you have to provide that.

-The tests can be run either from inside Xcode or using cocoapods-testing from the commandline:
+The tests can be run either from inside Xcode or using [cocoapods-testing][3] from the commandline:

 	$ gem install cocoapods-testing
 	$ pod lib testing